tangorishi/learnJava/README.md

 ## Contributors

-We'd like to express our gratitude to all the contributors who have helped make this project better.
+We want to express our gratitude to all the contributors who have helped make this project better.
 Thank you for your valuable contributions!

 ### Past Contributors